zFireFist01/ing-sw-2023-Gennaro-Poggi-Giliberto-Guerrini/README.md

 #### Windows
 On Windows it is needed to:
 - Set system visual scaling to 100%.
-- Only for CLI:
-  - Run the `chcp 65001` command in the CMD.
-This enables UTF-8 encoding.

 ### Compile Instructions
 1. Clone this repository: